Artistic head of troubled English National Opera steps down

 One of the managers, the ENO's former chairman, Martyn Rose, said in a leaked letter that the company had lost 10 million pounds ($15.52 million) under Berry's tenure.

-Berry has refused to comment on the matter and the ENO said it did not recognise the figure and was expecting a balanced budget this year.
+Berry has refused to comment on the matter and the ENO said it did not recognize the figure and was expecting a balanced budget this year.

 In a statement released by the ENO, Berry said he was proud of his artistic achievements at the company, noting that recent productions of "Sweeney Todd" and a "Pirates of Penzance" directed by filmmaker Mike Leigh had packed the house and brought in people who had never been to the opera before.